 to lose a few pounds?
 Or simply want to eat healthier?
 You might be afraid of fruit.
 But don't be!

 Let's first get a few things straight.
 The American Heart Association recommends that women consume no more than 6 teaspoons, or 25 grams, of added sugar daily and that men take in no more than 9 teaspoons, or 36 grams per day.
 While some fruits contain upward of 20 grams of sugar, these are naturally occurring sugars and not the added sugars (think granulated sugar, brown sugar, and even agave and honey) that can harm your health if you take in too much.

 Because fruit does contain a good amount of carbs, I typically recommend pairing a banana, apple, or other fruit with a protein or healthy fat such as a Tablespoon or two of nuts.
 This helps keep your blood sugar levels stable.

 Fruit is loaded with vitamins, minerals, and other nutrients that can help you be healthier.
+They're also foods with no added sugar.
 So if you're a fruit skeptic, keep on reading to learn about the nutritional superpowers of berries and beyond.
 And find out if it really matters what fruits have the least sugar.

 And just so you have it, here's a list of which fruits have the least sugar, by the cup!